nickmonad/bips.dev/web/content/8/index.md

 2.  **bit** should be selected such that no two concurrent softforks use the same bit.
 The bit chosen should not overlap with active usage (legitimately or otherwise) for other purposes.
-3.  **startheight** should be set to some block height in the future when a majority of economic activity is expected to have upgraded to a software release including the activation parameters.
+3.  **startheight** should be set to some block height in the future.
+It should be rounded up to the next height which begins a retarget period for simplicity.
+If **minimum\_activation\_height** is not going to be set, then **startheight** should be set to a height when a majority of economic activity is expected to have upgraded to software including the activation parameters.
 Some allowance should be made for potential release delays.
-It should be rounded up to the next height which begins a retarget period for simplicity.
+If **minimum\_activation\_height** is going to be set, then **startheight** can be set to be soon after software with parameters is expected to be released.
+This shifts the time for upgrading from before signaling begins to during the LOCKED\_IN state.
 4.  **timeoutheight** should be set to a block height when it is considered reasonable to expect the entire economy to have upgraded by, probably at least 1 year, or 52416 blocks (26 retarget intervals) after **startheight**.
 5.  **threshold** should be 1815 blocks (90% of 2016), or 1512 (75%) for
     testnet.
+6.  **minimum\_activation\_height** should be set to several retarget periods in the future if the **startheight** is to be very soon after software with parameters is expected to be released.
+    **minimum\_activation\_height** should be set to a height when a majority of economic activity is expected to have upgraded to software including the activation parameters.
+This allows more time to be spent in the LOCKED\_IN state so that nodes can upgrade.
+This may be set to 0 to have the LOCKED\_IN state be a single retarget period.
-6.  **lockinontimeout** should be set to true for any softfork that is expected or found to have political opposition from a non-negligible percent of miners.
+7.  **lockinontimeout** should be set to true for any softfork that is expected or found to have political opposition from a non-negligible percent of miners.
 (It can be set after the initial deployment, but cannot be cleared once set.)